* FTSE 100 edges up 0.1 pct

 * Earnings in the UK outperforming Europe

-Part-nationalised RBS surged almost 8 percent after trebling its profit in the first quarter, benefiting from improved cost control and a reduction in losses from bad loans.
+Part-nationalised RBS surged more than 10 percent to the top of the FTSE 100 leaderboard after trebling its profit in the first quarter, benefiting from improved cost control and a reduction in losses from bad loans.

-Jefferies said the bank’s earnings were more than twice consensus estimates, with impairments 48 percent below forecast.
+Jefferies said that earnings were more than twice consensus estimates, with impairments 48 percent below forecasts.

 Of companies that have reported quarterly earnings so far, 82 percent of FTSE 100 companies have beaten or met expectations, compared to 57 percent of STOXX Europe 600 companies.